KechrisLab/ASAShortCourse-MultiOmics/README.md

 ## Session 3 (April 18) - Dimension reduction for multi-omics data

+RMarkdown code and the corresponding .html report are located in the 'Lecture 3' subdirectory.
+Data is loaded through the 'r.jive' package, and so no data download is required.

+Instructions for obtaining the packages required for the lab portion of the lecture are below.

+The following code can be used to install these packages to your default package directory.
+If you do not have BiocManager already installed, you will need to do so in order to download the TCGAbiolinks package.
+The other packages are available on CRAN.

+install.packages("r.jive")
+install.packages("cluster")
+install.packages("mclust")
+BiocManager::install("TCGAbiolinks")
+install.packages("survival")
+install.packages("ggplot2")
+install.packages("ggfortify")

 ## Session 4 (April 20) - Multi-omics causal mediation analysis and single cell multi-omics analysis